-Figure 6 (below) illustrates the contribution of several investigated RES-E options to the overall renewable generation in the assessed period 2006 to 2020 depending on the applied policy pathway.
+Figure 9 (below) illustrates the contribution of several investigated RES-E options to the overall renewable generation in the assessed period 2006 to 2020 depending on the applied policy pathway.
 In addition to the harmonized policy options, the above mentioned national policy designs are indicated as well.
 Once again, as was seen in the case of "strengthened national policies", wind energy (on- & offshore) and biomass dominate the picture.
 At first glance, small differences among the investigated cases are applicable as a more ambitious target generally requires a larger contribution of all available RES-E options.
 Technology-neutral incentives as assessed in the "harmonized uniform" variant of least cost RES support fails to offer the necessary guidance to more expensive novel RES-E options in time.
-Consequently, the deployment of PV, solar thermal electricity or wave power, but most important also wind offshore (see Figure 5) is delayed or even not taking place.
+Hence, the renewable electricity sector is dominated by solid biomass, wind onshore, biogas and hydro power if a 'harmonized uniform' support scheme would be applied.
+Consequently, the deployment of PV, solar thermal electricity or wave power, but most important also wind offshore (see Figure 8) is delayed or even not taking place.
 Hence, the bridge of the "valley of death" for novel RES technologies will not be build, leading to missing future cost reduction potentials of novel technologies.
 In consequence, overall RES(-E) deployment stays well below all other ambitious policy pathways by 2020, therefore, Europe would fail to deliver the required RES volumes as needed for target fulfillment.